The Ocean County Freeholders have drafted a resolution to ban the sale and legalization of cannabis in the county.

 — Governor Phil Murphy (@GovMurphy) January 23, 2018

-Later this week, a group of politicians, business people, and other influencers are taking a trip to Las Vegas, which recently legalized marijuana for adult use, to see what additional information they can learn about the process and implementation.
+Later this week, a group of politicians, business people, and other influencers are taking a trip to Las Vegas.
+Nevada recently legalized marijuana for adult use, to see what additional information they can learn about the process and implementation.